 We know how hard it can be to save for big things like a first home or retirement, so if your parents or grandparents want to help you, this will enable you to reach your savings goal quicker.
 While they are not allowed to invest directly, they can pass the money to you to put into your LISA.

 Can I transfer a Help to Buy ISA or other savings into a Lifetime ISA?

 Transferring an existing ISA is simple.
-All you need to do is download and complete this transfer application form, then send this to us and we will contact your existing ISA provider to start the transfer process.
+All you need to do is download and complete this Transfer Application Form, then send this to us and we will contact your existing ISA provider to start the transfer process.

 Can I open a joint Lifetime ISA with my partner?

 Although you can’t take out a joint LISA, your partner can also take one out, so you can both benefit from the tax advantages, government bonus and growth potential from Foresters.
 Both you and your partner can each contribute a maximum of £4,000 to a LISA.
-In addition to this, for the 2019/2020 tax-year you can also each contribute £16,000 in a normal Cash ISA or into a Stocks & Shares ISA like the one we offer.
+In addition to this, for the current tax-year you can also each contribute £16,000 in a normal Cash ISA or into a Stocks & Shares ISA like the one we offer.